jay-ogayon/crewai-agents/auditiq/README.md

 echo "Convert Documents/AB8782.pdf to French while preserving formatting" | uv run auditiq
 ```

+## 🎯 Dual Index System

+The RAG Agent intelligently routes queries to specialized indexes based on content analysis:

+### 📋 **Policy Queries → audit-iq Index**
+Keywords: `policy`, `regulation`, `compliance`, `requirement`, `governance`, `standard`, `mandate`

+Examples:
+- "What are the audit policies for financial reporting?"
+- "What are compliance requirements for SOX?"
+- "What governance standards apply to audit committees?"
+- "What are the regulatory requirements for auditing?"

+### 🔧 **Methodology Queries → echo Index**
+Keywords: `methodology`, `procedure`, `technique`, `how to`, `steps`, `methods for`, `standard procedures`

+Examples:
+- "What methods should I follow for testing internal controls?"
+- "How to implement audit sampling methodology?"
+- "What procedures should I follow for risk assessment?"
+- "What are the standard procedures for audit evidence collection?"

 ## 📝 Sample Questions by Agent Type

-### 📚 **Q&A Questions (Routes to RAG Agent)**
+### 📚 **Q&A Questions (Routes to RAG Agent with Smart Index Selection)**
-- "What are our company's audit policies for financial reporting?"
+- "What are our company's audit policies for financial reporting?" *(→ Policy Index)*
-- "Explain our risk assessment procedures"
+- "Explain our risk assessment procedures" *(→ Methodology Index)*
-- "What documentation is required for expense audits?"
+- "What documentation is required for expense audits?" *(→ Policy Index)*
-- "Find information about our internal control frameworks"
+- "Find information about our internal control frameworks" *(→ Policy Index)*
-- "What are the audit findings from last quarter's review?"
+- "What are the audit findings from last quarter's review?" *(→ Policy Index)*

 ### 🔬 **Research Questions (Routes to Audit Researcher)**
 - "What are the latest PCAOB audit standards for 2024?"